Self-employed business loans: financing for SME owners

 1. Sole trader loans

-A sole trader is the simplest and most straightforward way to operate as a self-employed person.
+Being a sole trader is the most straightforward way to operate as a self-employed person.
 As a sole trader, you’re the sole owner and decision-maker of your business.
-However, this structure also means that you are personally liable for any loans or debts the business incurs.
+However, this structure also means that you are personally liable for any loans or debts the business incurs, and it can be harder to access finance from certain business finance lenders.

-This personal liability can make borrowing riskier, as lenders will consider both your personal credit score and business income when evaluating loan applications.
-Sole trader loans are often based on the business's income, but personal assets (like your home) may be at risk if you default on repayments.
+Personal liability can make borrowing riskier, as lenders will consider your personal credit score and business income when evaluating loan applications, with personal assets (like your home) being at risk if you default on repayments.

 2. Partnership loans